 There is insufficient data on First State Bank Nebraska's fees to provide a full SmartAsset rating.

 First State Bank Nebraska is a brick-and-mortar bank, with 17 total branches in Nebraska.
-With mobile and web apps, First State Bank Nebraska makes account access convenient, even on the go.
-First State Bank Nebraska receives average reviews from users for its online presence.
-The First State Bank Nebraska mobile app has been given a 3.6 out of 5 (out of 19 reviews on iOS and Android) compared to the national average of 3.8.
-You can utilize First State Bank Nebraska's mobile app to control your funds by monitoring monthly statements, sending and receiving funds as well as reaching customer service.
-First State Bank Nebraska gets a superb consumer satisfaction score due to relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+It also offers access to mobile and web apps for a simple mobile-banking experience.
+First State Bank Nebraska gets moderate feedback from users for its online presence.
+The First State Bank Nebraska mobile app rates a 3.6 out of 5 (out of 19 ratings on Apple and Android) compared to the national average of 3.8.
+You can use First State Bank Nebraska's mobile app to manage your finances by checking account balances, sending and receiving money and reaching support representatives.
+First State Bank Nebraska gets a superb consumer satisfaction rating based on comparatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.